Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 - Clicking ‘Start Application’ accepts the invite, waiving whatever is left of the 10 day period.
 As soon as the application is ‘started,’ the next stage begins.

 - If you have multiple/complex police certificates to apply for and/or a medical (or just need more time in general) consider holding off clicking the ‘Start application’ button for 7-8 days.
 Whatever you do, do not wait until the 9th or 10th day!
-Technical issues sometimes cause the CIC website to fail.
+Technical issues sometimes cause the IRCC website to fail.

 Step Five: Apply for IEC work permit

-- First, you must submit more information regarding your work/education history, citizenship info, communication details (email address, phone numbers etc).
+- First, you must submit more information regarding your work/education history, citizenship info, and communication details (email address, phone numbers etc).

 - A fair amount of this info is pre-loaded from stage one (profile) and is not possible to change.

 - Your answers to the work permit application questions will determine a list of required documents that also need to be uploaded.
-MyCIC will guide you through the process to download/complete/upload the forms and complete payment.
+IRCC will guide you through the process to download/complete/upload the forms and complete payment.

-For most people the required list of documents will include:
+For most people, the required list of documents will include:

 - Family Information Form IMM5707